coatespt/cursor-twitter/display/SESSION_NOTES.md

 ### Bubble scaling choice and params should be on the screen

+### When you get to the end of the input file, the bubble view can't back up.

 ### Find out what the divergence value in the bubble display means exactly.
 It seems to be in proportion to the size of the bubble.